romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 # migration column methods

-The following methods do not affect validation (except some), parsing, or encoding columns, they only have an effect when used in the migration.
+The following methods do not affect validation, parsing, or encoding columns.
+They only have an effect when used in the migration.

-Even though they do not affect the application code, you still can copy code from migration to table definition for explicitness, to see database specifics in the table file.
+Even though they do not affect the application code, you still can copy code from migration to table definition for explicitness, to see database specifics in a table file.

 ## default